Kyo (musician)

 Kyo (京, Kyō) is a Japanese musician, singer, lyricist and poet.
 He is best known as the vocalist and lyricist of the heavy metal band Dir En Grey.
-He was formerly in a string of visual kei rock bands, with the most notable being La:Sadie's from 1995 to 1997.
-He then started Dir En Grey in February 1997, following La:Sadie's disbandment with three of its members, formed the experimental rock band Sukekiyo in 2013, and the supergroup Petit Brabancon in 2021.
-Kyo was inspired to become a musician when he saw a picture of Buck-Tick vocalist Atsushi Sakurai on the desk of a junior high school classmate.
-When he then discovered X Japan he was particularly fond of hide and had his parents buy him the guitarist's black signature model guitar.
-However, after realizing how difficult it was to play guitar and then bass, he then switched to vocals.
+He was formerly in a string of visual kei rock bands, with the most notable being La:Sadie's from 1996 to 1997.
+When they disbanded, he formed Dir En Grey in February 1997 with three of the other four members.
+Kyo formed the experimental rock band Sukekiyo in 2013, and the supergroup Petit Brabancon in 2021.